-When I was young I was taught how to be at home in the surrounding landscape.
-I could go outside to the wilderness or just in my backyard and feel connected to the land.
+My connection to nature began as a child.
+I was taught how to be at home in the surrounding landscape.
+I could go to the wilderness or just in my backyard and feel connected to the land.
 I found solitude in the open spaces of landscapes.
-It was with the land that I could quiet the voices of my life, both internal and external.
-The process of weaving is solitary; it draws me inward into a reflective meditative space that I once only found in nature.
-The strands of weaving hold space together and form a relationship that creates whole cloth.
-Weaving is a metaphor of relationships we have with each other and with land.
+It was in nature that I could quiet the voices of my life, both internal and external.